 Swimming with pigs is one of the best things to do in The Bahamas.
-From how to get there, the best time to go, and where to stay, here’s everything you need to know about how to swim with pigs at Pig Beach!
+Including how to get there, the best time to visit, what to pack, and where to stay, here’s everything you need to know about how to swim with pigs at Pig Beach!

 Swimming pigs is something you don’t see every day and is definitely a bucket list experience.
 Picture it: crystal-clear turquoise water, sunshine-filled days, and little piggies swimming up to you while chomping on food.
 I mean… what’s not to love?